-This adventure takes you through the Khumbu Valley, the home of Everest and the land of the Sherpas.
+Everest three passes, also called the Everest Circuit is a complete exploration of the Everest region.
+It includes the popular Everest Base Camp trek along with off beat treks which crosses over the three passes that connects the four main valleys on the region- Thame valley, Gokyo valley, Khumbu valley and Imja valley.
+These passes offers superb vistas of the different valleys and their mountains.
 A spectacular flight to Lukla begins your adventure in the Everest region.
 Trekking through high alpine valleys following the milky white rivers, you ascend to the astonishing pass Renjo La, famous for being one of the best vantage point in the region with breathtaking views of Mt.
 Everest and the surrounding Himalayan giants.
 We continue to Gokyo, where you can see high alpine lakes and glaciers.
-From here we ascend towards Everest Base Camp and climb Kala Pathar where you are surrounded 360 degrees by peaks over 7000 m tall along with 8000 m+ massifs of Everest and Lhotse, towering on the eastern side.
+From here we cross the Cho La and trek towards Everest Base Camp and climb Kala Pathar where you are surrounded 360 degrees by peaks over 7000 m tall along with 8000 m+ massifs of Everest and Lhotse, towering on the eastern side.
+After Everest Base Camp we cross over Kongma La to descend to the Imja valley and join the Everest Base Camp main trail to end this fantastic trek at Lukla.
 With its alpine valleys and lakes, rugged mountainous landscape, glaciers and scores of gigantic mountains, this region is rated among the ‘five best’ region for trekking in the world.
-Your return back journey brings you pass the Tengboche Monastery, considered as a photographer’s favorite place.
+Your return back journey brings you past the Tyangboche Monastery, considered as a photographer’s favorite place.

 - Mountain flight to Lukla

 - Namche Bazaar- the Sherpa capital of the Khumbu

 - Tyangboche monastery- a 200 year old monastery situated on a ridge surrounded by massive mountains.